Applying to licence a house in multiple occupation (HMO)

 You will be invoiced separately on completion of the online form.

-Once we have processed your application we will enter details of your licence on a public register that the Council is obliged by law to keep.
+Once we have processed your application we will enter details of your licence on a public register that the council is obliged by law to keep.

-Apply to vary a HMO licence
+How to apply to vary a HMO licence

 Fill in our simple online form.